1. Redundancy Hotbackup Configuration

 The WIN-911 Dispatcher can be placed in Standby mode so that it tracks alarms but does not perform the notification.
 It can also be Activated to return to normal operation.
-A hot backup is a pair of WIN-911 systems where one system is ordinarily kept in Standby mode and is Activated upon server fail over.
+A hot backup is a pair of WIN-911 systems where one system is ordinarily kept in Standby mode and is Activated upon a server failover.

 1. Install and license two copies of the software.